Chapter 3b - Major Covenants of the Bible

 Fifteenth: This righteousness is given through faith in Jesus Christ to all who believe.
 There is no difference between Jew and Gentile, Romans 3:22.

-The Eternal Covenant runs from Eternity passed through the existence of humanity on earth, and into Eternity of the New Heaven and Earth, also known as the Redemptive Covenant.
-It empowers salvation for humanity upon personal acceptance by faith, received by one’s cognitive response of faith to the recorded Word, Romans 1:17; 10:17; I John 5:9-14 and the Holy Spirit’s working, Romans 8:26-30; 10:9-13, Ephesians 1:13.
+The Eternal Covenant runs from Eternity passed, through the existence of humanity on earth, and into Eternity of the New Heaven and Earth, also known as the Redemptive Covenant.
+It empowers salvation by the Holy Spirit’s working on humanity, and upon personal acceptance by faith, received by one’s cognitive response of faith according to the recorded Word of Word, Romans 1:17; 10:17; I John 5:9-14 and the Holy Spirit’s working, Romans 8:26-30; 10:9-13, Ephesians 1:13.

 A.) The Word of God reveals the Eternal Covenant existed and planned by the Godhead in eternity past.
-The Eternal Covenant started redemption for believers with God's foreknowledge plan, before it was needed and prior to the creation of the heavens and earth, Hebrews 13:20; Genesis 9:8-17; Ephesians 1:4; II Timothy 1:9; Titus 1:2; Hebrews 4:3.
+The Eternal Covenant started redemption for believers with God's foreknowledge plan, and before it was needed, prior to the creation of the heavens and earth, Hebrews 13:20; Genesis 9:8-17; Ephesians 1:4; II Timothy 1:9; Titus 1:2; Hebrews 4:3.